LOOSE-LIPS/loose-lips-2.0/src/routes/blog/aygeetee-answers-for-past-meetings-he14/index.md

   - imported/aygeetee-answers-for-past-meetings-he14/image948.jpeg
 description: >-
-  A steady, solid distorted beat giving the backdrop to vocals best described as &quot;sounding like Fever Ray stuck in a microwave&quot;!
-From AyGeeTee&#39;s Answers for Past Meetings on Honest Electronics.
-Out 15.10 on digital &#8211;
+  A steady, solid distorted beat giving the backdrop to vocals best described as "sounding like Fever Ray stuck in a microwave"!
+From AyGeeTee's Answers for Past Meetings on Honest Electronics.
+Out 15.10 on digital – Pre-order: https://honestelectronics.bandcamp.com/album/answers-for-past-meetings-he14 https://soundcloud.com/honest-electronics https://soundcloud.com/agt01 [...]Read More...
-  Pre-order:
-  https://honestelectronics.bandcamp.com/album/answers-for-past-meetings-he14
-  https://soundcloud.com/honest-electronics https://soundcloud.com/agt01
-  [...]Read More...